w3c/secure-payment-confirmation/scope.md

 * While checking out, Alice selects a payment instrument and is successfully authenticated via one-time password.
-* She is then prompted with the opportunity to speed up future checkouts by enrolling her FIDO authenticator with the bank in association with the same instrument.
+* She is then prompted with the opportunity to speed up future checkouts by enrolling her authenticator with the bank in association with the same instrument.
 * A few days later during checkout on the same merchant site, Alice is prompted to confirm a transaction with the same instrument by using the enrolled authenticator.

 ### Authentication different merchant